dvanarkel/clean-bbedit/README.md

 Eastwood is copyright &copy; 2021 TOP Software Technology B.V.

-This software is licensed under BSD 2-Clause License.
+This software is licensed under the GPL 3.0 or later license.
 For details, see the [LICENSE](/LICENSE) file.

 [Clean]: http://clean.cs.ru.nl/